 Startup mentors are experienced professionals and investors.
 But founders often leave mentoring more confused than they started.
 And they often miss the best advice.

 So we did some research.
-We found the mentors that truly changed startups, and we asked them how they do it.
+We found the mentors that made the biggest difference to the startups in the world’s top accelerators.
+And we asked them how they do it.

 What they told us was surprising – it contradicted a lot of common knowledge.

-Mentor Impact guides you through their different approaches, so you can find what works best for you:
+The result, Mentor Impact, guides you through their different approaches, so you can find what works best for you personally:

 This guide is very useful if you’re new to startup mentoring, and has a number of new approaches for the experienced.